kynkaat/role-of-imagenet-classes-in-fid/README.md

 This repository provides code for reproducing FID sensitivity heatmaps for individual images (Sec.
 2.2) and probing the perceptual null space of FID by resampling features (Sec.
 3.1-3.2).

-To run the below code examples, you first need to prepare the `256x256` resolution FFHQ dataset in ZIP format.
+To run the below code examples, you first need to prepare or [download](https://drive.google.com/drive/u/1/folders/1WPrdPC1DlnsxLWgXTE64qsriCCcxve5y) the `256x256` resolution FFHQ dataset in ZIP format.
 Help for preparing the dataset can found [here](https://github.com/NVlabs/stylegan2-ada-pytorch).
 If automatic downloading of network pickles from Google Drive fails they can be manually downloaded from [here](https://drive.google.com/drive/folders/1WPrdPC1DlnsxLWgXTE64qsriCCcxve5y?usp=sharing).

 ### Sensitivity heatmaps